Rare 1996-W Dime Values and other Roosevelt Dimes Worth Money

 1964-D Doubled Die Reverse

-One of the rarer doubled die varieties in the Roosevelt Dime series, the 1964-D Doubled Die Reverse can be worth $100 or more depending on the condition.
+One of the rarer doubled die varieties in the Roosevelt Dime series, the 1964-D Doubled Die Reverse can be worth $300 or more, depending on the condition.

 Factors That Affect Value The Most

-Out of the billions of Roosevelt Dimes that have been issued over the years, coins with mistakes and errors are bound to occur.
+Out of the billions of Roosevelt Dimes issued, coins with mistakes and errors are bound to occur.
 Mint errors can significantly elevate the worth of a Roosevelt dime.
-These errors might include misstrikes, off-center strikings, or double dies.
+These errors might include misstrikes, off-center strikes, or double dies.
 Below is a table listing some notable mint errors and their approximate market values.

 Error TypeDescriptionEstimated Value ($)